katjad/javascript101-handbook/the_learning_process.md

 > [[Kung Fu](https://vimeo.com/120397980) means supreme skill through hard word](https://vimeo.com/120397980)

+## What's Your Style?
+Everyone learns differently.
+Find out the style that is best for  you.

 ## Personal Projects
 The best way to get good at coding is practical experience.
 Make your own passion project and get stuck in!